-Personal care, including support with bathing, dressing and sometimes toileting, is often an essential part of the role of a carer.
+Personal care, including support with bathing, dressing and sometimes toileting, is often an essential part of the role of a private carer.
 And it’s about more than just preventing bacteria and viruses – the sensation of being clean and dry works towards being comfortable and content, as well as happy.

 Needing help with personal care doesn’t mean that a person has lost their independence.
 Far from it, they can still lead a full and active life while receiving this type of support.

 Individual preferences for personal care, as with other tasks too, are always outlined in a person’s support plan.
 In getting to know a customer as an individual, carers get to understand these preferences, such as the hygiene products they like to use and specific routines they like to follow.

 Certain tasks, such as cutting nails, applying make-up and hair care, and changing incontinence pads, will all be detailed in the customer’s unique support plan, along with comprehensive instructions.

 Top tips on providing personal care

 At Helping Hands, we train our carers to put a customer’s dignity and personal preferences first, and to always focus on enabling independence rather than taking over on tasks.

 Here are a few key things our carer training covers in relation to personal care: